 Do I qualify for financial assistance?

-If you qualify, you can apply for coverage through the Covered California website.
+If you qualify, you can apply for coverage on the Covered California website.

 How can I get help applying through Covered California?

 You can apply online on the Covered California website, find a certified agent in your area, or contact the Sharp Health Plan Sales Team.

 What is the difference between Covered California and Medi-Cal?